So you’ve started the almighty accrual accounting process of tracking accounts receivables. Congratulations?

 The first is straightforward: Accounts receivables are recorded as assets on your balance sheet.
 Because accounts receivables are revenue your business expects to see in a certain period of time, accrual accounting counts them as revenue.

 But then there’s allowance for uncollectible accounts, otherwise known as bad debt.
 Bad debt is what your business can’t collect on, or accounts receivables that will never be received.
 Your bad debt is recorded as an operating cost, which means you have that much less money to operate your business.
-See what this looks like on a balance sheet here.

 Solutions: Conduct credit checks on all customers before entering into agreements.
 Set up clear payment terms in an enforceable written contract with every customer.
 Use payment reminders to prevent late payment.
 When possible, set up PAD agreements for all recurring payments.